Ryagg/scifi_zone/README.md

 ---

 -   A Frequently Asked Questions page
+-   A contact page

 ### ** Removed Features / Features chosen not to be implemented**

 ---

 -   Copyright page: Image credit is given in the readme, and for actor images also at the bottom of each image and the separate SOURCES.md.
 A separate copyright page is not needed.
+-   Search function: a search function for tickets and packages was implemented, but due to the current structure of the project, it did not entirely work as intended.
+While the search generated the correct results, the detailed view for packages either used the wrong template or generated errors.
+Several attempts to fix this were unsuccessful, and it was decided to remove the feature instead of making changes to several apps to include it.
+With 9 tickets and 4 packages, the number of available products is small enough to be viewed on the correspondent page without losing track.

 ## **Technologies Used**